winjs/angular-winjs/README.md

     <win-pivot win-control="pivotWinControl">
         <win-pivot-item header="'Sample'">
           This Pivot is showing how to access its winControl through Angular.
-          The winControl can now be as a variable on the Angular scope, using the same name that was specified in the directive.
+          The winControl can now be accessed as a variable on the Angular scope, using the same name that was specified in the directive.
 In this case, $scope.pivotWinControl
         </win-pivot-item>
     </win-pivot>